 Candidates looking to take the FAR CPA Exam should not only have a strong understanding of certain concepts but know how to apply them to specific situations.
 Candidates will likely face more application and analysis within the task-based simulation portions of the FAR CPA Exam.

-To help you better understand what specific topics will be covered within each area of FAR, we’ll go over the specific content groups within each area.
+To help you better understand what specific topics the AICPA will test on, we’ll go over the specific content groups within each area of FAR.

 Area I: Conceptual Framework, Standard-Setting, and Financial Reporting